 After studying economics more, I noticed that relying strictly on the tools of economics can be a bit dangerous.
 This is because economics is not secluded to one school of thought: there are some economists who use the science beyond its limits to ‘socially engineer.’
 Social engineering, by definition, is antithetical and inimical to a free, democratic-republic.

-Prior to the advent of economics (or mainstream economics) done by Alfred Marshall, John Maynard Keynes, and later, Paul Samuelson, economics – as done by the works of Adam Smith, David Hume, John Stuart Mill, Carl Menger, and other descendants (hereafter mainline economics) – economics was practiced as a branch of moral philosophy, that had its necessary empirical and predictive limits.
+Prior to the advent of economics (or mainstream economics) done by Alfred Marshall, John Maynard Keynes, and later, Paul Samuelson, economics – as done by the works of Adam Smith, David Hume, Jean-Bapiste Say, Carl Menger, and other pre-19th century scholars (hereafter mainline economics) – economics was practiced as a branch of moral philosophy, that had its necessary empirical and predictive limits.

 By the methodology of mainline economics, moral philosophy – with use of specific epistemological and metaphysical nuances – argued for the particular ‘institutions’ which allowed for nations – and individuals – to become wealthy.
 By definition, these institutions were framed around equality, dignity, and liberty.
 They are prices, private property, enforcement of voluntary contracts, and profit and loss accounting.
 Moral philosophy comes into play here, because private property and voluntary contracts are both ethical and metaphysical issues.
 The enforcement of contracts is an issue of political philosophy, being a necessary function of a government to protect private property and reduce fraud.